 Just like you have a wedding photography checklist to ensure you know all your responsibilities for the wedding day, create a list of all your tasks.
 Make sure to take some time with this and write out everything that you do.
 This list should be as detailed as possible to be effective.
 Planning for growth involves creating the systems ahead of time to sustain the growth.
 Document every step that is involved in each process so you have a thorough list of everything that goes into your daily, weekly, and monthly routine.
 This includes small tasks you work on and the large projects that take more of your time.

 By being as detailed as possible, it gives you the opportunity to determine what steps are actually necessary to complete certain tasks, and which steps can be eliminated.
 Try to make each task as streamlined as possible – remember, wedding photographers who spend less time working on tasks can dedicate that time to shooting!

 “Say no to everything, so you can say yes to the one thing.” – Richie Norton

 Once you have refined and simplified your process, it is essential to determine which tasks require you to complete, and which can be delegated to others.
 If every step requires you, your wedding photography business cannot easily grow.
 As you work through this process, try to make the list of things that only you can do in your business as minimal as possible.
 These are the items that take your priority.

-In our 5 Keys to Absolutely Succeeding Guide, we discuss a method famed investor, Warren Buffett, used with a former employee to help him narrow down what he should work on for success.
+In our guide that focuses on how to succeed in your photography business, we discuss a method famed investor, Warren Buffett, used with a former employee to help him narrow down what he should work on for success.
 He told the employee that,

 “Dreams become reality as a result of three components,